TheoKand/GMO/readme.txt

 ﻿GMO foods iPhone Application
 -----------------------------

-This was a very popular but ill-fated iphone application I developed in 2013.
+This was a very popular but ill-fated iphone application I released on the App Store in 2013.

 It's a simple catalog of various foods that were included in the yearly report by the Greek branch of Greenpeace.
 The foods are marked with a color coding depending on the producer's level of commitment to replacing genetically modified ingredients.